Neurips2022-anonymous-submission/Neurips2022-APT/README.md

   --dgl_file <dataset in bin format> \
   --moco
 ```
-For more detail, the help information of the main script `train_al.py` can be obtain by executing command.
+For more detail, the help information of the main script `train_al.py` can be obtain by executing the following command.

 ```bash
 python train_al.py -h